Understanding how data is organized

 What if you see different names for the different types of records in your system?

-One of the beauties of Dynamics 365 for Customer Engagement is that it’s so easy to customize to match your organization’s industry, business goals, or preferences.
+One of the beauties of Dynamics 365 Customer Engagement (on-premises) is that it’s so easy to customize to match your organization’s industry, business goals, or preferences.
 So you may see different names for the types of records, because your organization calls that type of data something different.
 For example, your system administrator may have changed “account” to “company,” or “contact” to “individual.”